ga-wdi-boston/game-project-api/README.md

 }
 ```

-If the request is unsuccessful, the response will have an HTTP Status of 401 Unauthorized, and the response body will be empty.
+If the request is unsuccessful, the response will have an HTTP Status of 401
+ Unauthorized, and the response body will be empty.

 ### signout

 The `signout` actions is a *DELETE* specifying the `id` of the user so sign out.

-If the request is successful the response will have an HTTP status of 204 No Content.
+If the request is successful the response will have an HTTP status of 204 No
+ Content.

-If the request is unsuccessful, the response will have a status of 401 Unauthorized.
+If the request is unsuccessful, the response will have a status of 401
+ Unauthorized.

 ### changepw

-The `changepw` action expects a PATCH of `passwords` specifying the `old` and `new`.
+The `changepw` action expects a PATCH of `passwords` specifying the `old` and
+ `new`.

-If the request is successful the response will have an HTTP status of 204 No Content.
+If the request is successful the response will have an HTTP status of 204 No
+ Content.

-If the request is unsuccessful the reponse will have an HTTP status of 400 Bad Request.
+If the request is unsuccessful the reponse will have an HTTP status of 400 Bad
+ Request.

 ---

-The `sign-out` and `change-password` requests must include a valid HTTP header `Authorization: Token token=<token>` or they will be rejected with a status of 401 Unauthorized.
+The `sign-out` and `change-password` requests must include a valid HTTP header
+ `Authorization: Token token=<token>` or they will be rejected with a status of
+ 401 Unauthorized.

 ## Game actions

-All games action requests must include a valid HTTP header `Authorization: Token token=<token>` or they will be rejected with a status of 401 Unauthorized.
+All games action requests must include a valid HTTP header `Authorization: Token
+ token=<token>` or they will be rejected with a status of 401 Unauthorized.

-All of the game actions, except for `watch`, follow the _RESTful_ style.
+All of the game actions, except for `watch`, follow the *RESTful* style.

 Games are associated with users, `player_x` and `player_o`.
-Actions, other than update, will only retrieve a game if the user associated with the `Authorization` header is one of those two users.
-If this requirement is unmet, the response will be 404, Not Found, except for the index action which will return an empty games array.
+Actions, other than update, will only retrieve a game if the user associated
+ with the `Authorization` header is one of those two users.
+If this requirement is unmet, the response will be 404 Not Found, except for
+ the index action which will return an empty games array.

 *Summary:*

 <table>
 <tr>
   <th colspan="3">Request</th>